puppetlabs/puppetlabs-apache/README.md

 ###Configure a virtual host

-Declaring the `apache` class will create a default virtual host by setting up a vhost on port 80, an ssl vhost on port 443, listening on all interfaces and serving `$apache::docroot`.
+Declaring the `apache` class will create a default virtual host by setting up a vhost on port 80, listening on all interfaces and serving `$apache::docroot`.

     class { 'apache': }

-To configure a very basic virtual host
+To configure a very basic, name-based virtual host

     apache::vhost { 'first.example.com':
       port    => '80',
       docroot => '/var/www/first',
     }

+*Note:* The default `priority` is 15.
+If nothing matches this priority, the alphabetically first name-based vhost will be used.
+This is also true if you pass a higher priority and no names match anything else.

-A slightly more complicated example, which moves the docroot and owner/group
+A slightly more complicated example, which moves the docroot owner/group

     apache::vhost { 'second.example.com':
       port          => '80',